Running an RPC node

 Setting up an Archive Node

-flag from the configuration.
+If you require historical data, you can set up an archive node by modifying the configuration to use archive mode.
 This will sync the chain from the genesis block and store all historical data.

 We also have a pre-configured archive node package available in our apt